meshtastic/meshtastic/docs/software/settings/power.md

 ### is_always_powered

 If the device is plugged into the wall (not from battery), you may consider using this setting to always keep the device from sleeping.
-This is a useful setting if you are on esp32 and using the wifi options.
+This is a useful setting if you are on ESP32 and using the Wifi options.

 ## Examples